communityinclusion/catada.info/pages/state.md

 <h3>State Financing Activities</h3>

-<p>New Mexico has three state financing activities.
-The NMTAP Financial Loan Program (Title 1) provides guaranteed loans to individuals with disabilities for assistive technology purchases.
-The Telework Loan Program, <a href="http://www.sjci.org/procurement-and-access-loan-ne">New Mexico SeedLoans</a>, buys down interest rates and guarantees loans with US Bank to help persons with disabilities that are seeking loans to help them with a home based business or self employment.
-The program is administered by the Technology Loan Council TLC).
-The Last Resort Fund (Assistive Technology Community Partnership) is a cooperative program between NMTAP and nonprofit organizations to purchase Assistive Technology (AT) devices for individuals who have no other funding options.</p>
+<p>New Mexico currently has three state financing activities.
+The New Mexico Technology Assistance Program (NMTAP) <a href="http://www.tap.gcd.state.nm.us/financial-loans/access-loan-new-mexico/"> Access Loan </a> Program (Title 1) provides guaranteed loans to individuals with disabilities for assistive technology purchases.
+The <a href="http://www.tap.gcd.state.nm.us/financial-loans/new-mexico-seed-loan-program">SEED Loan</a> (Telework Loan Program) provides guaranteed loans for equipment to persons with disabilities who are entrepreneurs with a home based business.
+The program is administered by the Technology Loan Council TLC.
+The AT Community Fund (Last Resort Fund) is a cooperative program between NMTAP and several nonprofit organizations to purchase Assistive Technology (AT) devices for individuals who have no other funding options.
+NMTAP contracts with a non-profit organization, San Juan Center for Independence, for all of the financial loan programs.</p>

 <h3>Device Reutilization</h3>